deviaze/touchpaddy/README.md

 - swipe down to minimize all active windows (manually minimizes them with kwin, doesn't do the Meta + D Plasma keybind)
 ### Four finger gestures
 - swipe left-right to quickly snap the active window to the left and right respectively
-- swipe down to minimize the active window
+- swipe down to minimize the active window (conflicts with hardcoded Plasma 6 gestures in Wayland :/)
-- swipe up to maximize the active window
+- swipe up to maximize the active window (conflicts with hardcoded Plasma 6 gestures in Wayland :/)

 Gestures are defined in `./src/gestures.luau`; please feel free to add more gestures and if you have some good ones, PR them in!